zalando/restful-api-guidelines/performance/Performance.md

 ## {{ book.should }} Support Filtering of Resource Fields

-Depending on your use case and payload size, you can significantly reduce network bandwidth need by support filtering of returned entity fields.
+Depending on your use case and payload size, you can significantly reduce network bandwidth need by supporting filtering of returned entity fields.
 Here, the client can determine the subset of fields he wants to receive via the fields query parameter — example see [Google AppEngine API's partial response](https://cloud.google.com/appengine/docs/python/taskqueue/rest/performance#partial-response):

 ### Unfiltered